Take control of your home internet service

 Wi-Fi technology, however, tends to advance at a much faster rate.
 There have been plenty of innovations over the last five years that continue to make Wi-Fi routers work faster with more and more devices.
 Dual-band Wi-Fi keeps different devices on different bands (2.4 and 5 GHz) to decrease congestion, and Mesh Wi-Fi allows you to spread your Wi-Fi coverage around your home and garden.

-You might remember at the beginning of Wi-Fi the standards were long numbers and letters – 802.11, 802.11a, b, etc. That started to get really confusing, so the Wi-Fi alliance renamed the last generation (802.11ac) to “Wi-Fi 5.”
-The latest generation of Wi-Fi, known as Wi-Fi 6, will not only boost speeds, but it will also improve your network performance when you have lots of devices connected.
+You might remember at the beginning of Wi-Fi the standards were long numbers and letters – 802.11, 802.11a, b, etc. That started to get really confusing, so the Wi-Fi alliance renamed 802.11ac to “Wi-Fi 5″ and moved to a new naming convention, starting with Wi-Fi 6.

 Buy your own equipment and control your own upgrades